 - 10 In the Interconnects tab, click the scoreboard device icon. - 11 In the Properties pane, set the serial communications properties for the scoreboard device as follows:

+p.
+0 p c. a.c

 Baud Rate 9600

 Data Bits 8

 Parity NONE

 Stop bits 1

 You are now ready to add information from the Daktronics scoreboard system to logical sources.

 Assigning Scoreboard Information to Logical Sources